 Before you come and see us, you may want jot down a few questions, or simply ask us any that spring to mind on the day.

-At your consultation, you’ll see the allergy nurse who will talk to you about your clinical history.
+At your consultation, you may see an allergy nurse or a consultant who will talk to you about your clinical history.
 You will be asked a range of questions about your symptoms, general health, diet, and home and work environments.
 All of these are important to work out just what could be triggering your reactions (allergens) as well as deciding what is the most appropriate next step for you.

 This test really only scratches the skin, rather than puncturing or piercing it.
 No blood is drawn and it is very safe.
-The nurse drops a small amount of possible allergens onto your forearm.
+Small amounts of possible allergens are put in the form of drops onto your forearm.
 The skin is then scratched so that the allergens can react with your skin.
 If a red mark appears, it’s measured and the nurse can work out the best advice on avoiding and managing the identified allergy.

 - The blood test